 To identify and define the public interface methods for a general game level

-While the parsing and loading process of a scene file is interesting to a game engine designer, the client should never need to concern themselves with these details.
+>>HEREWhile the parsing and loading process of a scene file is interesting to a game engine designer, the client should never need to concern themselves with these details.
 This project aims at developing a well-defined interface between the engine and the client.
 This interface will hide the complexity of the engine internal core from the client and thus avoid situations such as requiring access to the loop module from MyGame in the first project of this chapter.

 The Scene File

-Instead of hard-coding the creation of all objects to a game in the init() function, the information can be encoded in a file, and the file can be loaded and parsed during runtime.
+>>HEREInstead of hard-coding the creation of all objects to a game in the init() function, the information can be encoded in a file, and the file can be loaded and parsed during runtime.
 The advantage of such encoding in an external file is the flexibility to modify a scene without the need to change the game source code, while the disadvantages are the complexity and time required for loading and parsing.
 In general, the importance of flexibility dictates that most game engines support the loading of game scenes from a file.

 Objects in a game scene can be defined in many ways.
 The key decision factors are that the format can properly describe the game objects and be easily parsed.
 Extensible Markup Language (XML) is well-suited to serve as the encoding scheme for scene files.